ballerina-attic/module-bigquery/README.md

     // Create the Bigquery client.
     bigquery2:Client bigqueryClient = new(bigqueryConfig);

-    // Invoke list projects function to list the projects. var projects = bigqueryClient->listProjects();
+    // Invoke listProjects function to list the projects. var projects = bigqueryClient->listProjects();
     if (projects is bigquery2:ProjectList) {
         io:print("Projects: ", projects);